mcu-tools/mcuboot/imgtool/README.rst

 allows you to specify a different file for the resulting key.
 The key is stored in *PEM* format.

+You must specify a ``--key-type`` parameter.
+Current valid entries
+are:

+.. list-table:: Key types
+   :header-rows: 1

+   * - Parameter
+     - Description
+   * - ecdsa-p224
+     - ECDSA with SHA256 and NIST P-224 (secp224r1)
+   * - ecdsa-p256
+     - ECDSA with SHA256 and NIST P-256 (secp256r1)

 Extracting the public key
 -------------------------